erichgess/erichgess.github.io/content/posts/2021/08/30/braid-error-handling.md

 [^1]: Mediocrity is, of course, subjective.
 This particular example may not seem like much, but I can say it's been an itch since I first started working on Braid.
+It's also very small and easy to explain, other mediocre code I wrote in Braid would a lot more writing on the code itself, but the focus of this essay is on the "mediocrity".